 Everyone In North Dakota Should See What's Inside The Gates Of This Abandoned Sanatorium

-North Dakota is dotted with the occasional abandoned farm house, empty towns that once thrived, and a few unusual facilities that are no longer in use and have been mostly forgotten about.
-One of the most notable is an abandoned places in the Peace Garden State is the San Haven Sanatorium.
-It was once a state facility for tuberculosis patients, then later for mentally ill patients, before being shut down in the 1990s.
-Today, it still sits like an empty shell of what it once was with a dark past, and seeing what’s inside those grounds is staggering yet fascinating.
-Take a look for yourself:
+There are several abandoned places in North Dakota – from the long-forgotten farmhouse and empty towns that once thrived to a few unusual facilities that are no longer in use.
+One of the most notable, though, is an abandoned sanatorium in North Dakota, which is officially known as the San Haven Sanatorium.
+It was once a state facility for tuberculosis patients, then for mentally ill patients, before shutting down in the 1990s.
+Today, the abandoned insane asylum in North Dakota still stands, an empty shell of what it once was with a dark past.
+Seeing what’s inside the grounds of what is easily one of the creepiest abandoned places in North Dakota is staggering yet fascinating.

-The San Haven Sanatorium is on private property and any exploration of it is trespassing, so the best way to see and learn about it is through photographs.
-Dan Turner of substreet.org has provided some eerie yet interesting photos of it here that you can see for yourself.
+The San Haven Sanatorium is on private property and any exploration of it is trespassing, so the best way to see and learn about it is through photographs and video, such as this fascinating peek inside:

 Had you ever heard of this abandoned sanatorium in North Dakota?
 Prior to it being closed to the public, did you ever visit San Haven Sanatorium?
 Know of other abandoned places in North Dakota?
 Tell us!

 Believe it or not, the San Haven Sanatorium is just one of the creepy places in North Dakota.
 Check out our article to learn about other potentially haunted places in North Dakota that will freak you out.